Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

 The solution for this example is shown in the figure below.
 The edge labels denote the edge capacity and resulting flow: :math:`(B_{ij}, x^*_{ij})`.
-All edges in the maximum flow solution carry some flow.
+All edges in the maximum flow solution carry some flow, totalling at 3.0 at the sink.
 The cutset from the minimum solution is shown with the edges in blue, and the nodes in the partitions are shown in blue and in green.

 .. image:: figures/max-flow-min-cut.png
   :width: 600